 Linden c.s.
-(2009) reported that bench-scale studies indicate that full-scale medium pressure UV systems may be capable of achieving significant inactivation of Adenovirus at lowr UV doses than are possible with low pressure systems.
+(2009) reported that bench-scale studies indicate that full-scale medium pressure UV systems may be capable of achieving significant inactivation of Adenovirus at lower UV doses than using low pressure lampssystems.
 The study demonstrated that medium pressure UV lamps can achieve >4-log reduction at economically viable UV doses lower than 100 mJ/cm2, where as low pressure requires for a 4-log reduction 186 mJ/cm2 acc to the reports of USEPA.